 - This can be both a pro and a con: if you mostly interact with people from behind your desk, colored pants won’t be noticed that much.

-Readers, do you think colored pants are for younger women only?
+Readers, do you think colored pants for work are for younger women only?
 How do you like to wear them to the office?